When You Want All the Luxuries and Even More Cutting-Edge Tech Than the Germans, You Buy an Acura MDX.

 On the Road

 Driving the 2017 Acura MDX is a real treat.
-The 3.5 liter engine under the hood pumps out 290-horsepower, though it truly feels like quite a bit more.
+The 3.5-liter engine under the hood pumps out 290-horsepower, though it truly feels like quite a bit more.
 A quick stab of the throttle rewarded us with plenty of power, though its delivery was smooth and gradual.

 During our 4.5 hour trip to Detroit aboard the MDX, we had the opportunity to test its driving capabilities, especially its super-handling all-wheel drive.
-While our highway drive up to the great white north was clear of snow, mother nature dumped a few inches of powder during our second day in the Motor City, which were enough to be wowed by the system’s prowess under tricky conditions.
+While our highway drive up to the great white north was clear of snow, mother nature dumped a few inches of powder during our second day in the Motor City, which was enough to be wowed by the system’s prowess under tricky conditions.

-On the road the MDX is soft and extremely quiet.
+On the road, the MDX is soft and extremely quiet.
 All the controls are within reach, and the cabin offers plenty of storage for most families’ needs.
 Whether it’s cupholders, cubbies for purses, backpacks, or toys, the MDX has got it.
 Furthermore, the Adaptive Cruise Control with Lane Keeping Assist can make family road trips a breeze by assisting with traffic and lane management.

 The MDX truly feels at home on city streets and open roads, so whether you’re picking up the kids or going on road trips, you’ll be pleased either or.
 Getting in and out of the MDX is simple thanks to its ride-height, and even our 5-year-old daughter was able to pull on the handle and hop in without assistance.

 Moms and Dads will be pleased with the MDX’s agility and ease to maneuver.
 Slipping in and out tight parking spots at the grocery store was a breeze thanks to its 360-degree bird’s eye view cameras and parking sensors.
 Once ready to load up, open the power lift-gate via the key fob or the button on the deck lid.